The Brain Experiences Perimenopause & Menopause Too

 Responsible For: Conflict resolution, emotional insight, regulation between emotion and logic.

-Menopause Impact: The anterior cingulate cortex (ACC) is another part of the brain affected by hormonal changes.
-It helps us process emotions, regulate emotional conflict, and respond calmly in challenging situations.
-As hormone levels fluctuate during menopause, the ACC can become less effective, which may lead to things like increased emotional reactivity, feeling overwhelmed, or finding it harder to take in feedback or navigate complex feelings.
+Menopause Impact: The anterior cingulate cortex (ACC) helps us process emotions, regulate emotional conflict, and respond calmly in challenging situations.
+As hormone levels fluctuate during menopause, the ACC can become less effective, which may lead to increased emotional reactivity, feeling overwhelmed or finding it harder to take in feedback or navigate complex feelings.

 The ACC also helps with how we process pain, so changes here can even affect physical sensitivity or discomfort.

-Fused4Life Response: Fused4Life fosters neural synchrony between the ACC and the PFC, improving emotional insight and emotional “filtering.”
-The repeated rhythm and emotionally attuned language may recondition this brain region to respond rather than react.
+How Fused4Life Supports: Fused4Life may support improved coordination between the ACC and the PFC, improving emotional insight and emotional “filtering.”
+The repeated rhythm and emotionally attuned language may help support a shift from reactivity toward response over time.

 Default Mode Network (DMN)